The Rose of Jericho

 A member of the Spike Moss family, the most common form of the Jericho Rose plant (Selaginella lepidophylla) is native to the Chihuahuan Desert of Mexico and the US.

 Native to desert regions with minimal water, the Rose of Jericho Resurrection Plant will completely dry out, curl up and blow around like a tumbleweed until it can find water.
 When it does, it unfurls to expose its gorgeous vivid green fern-like fronds.
 And once it exhausts its new water supply, it dries out again and blows on to the next watering hole.

 How to Care for your Rose of Jericho

-Spread some nice pebbles, stones or glass marbles across the bottom of a wide shallow dish.
+Spread some nice pebbles, stones, or glass marbles across the bottom of a wide shallow dish.
 Add distilled, room temperature water or tap water that sits overnight until it just barely covers the stones.
 Place the Rose of Jericho on top with its roots touching the water.
 Place it in a bright location with indirect light.
 Set out some more water to come to room temperature and once a day, drain and add the fresh water to keep it clean.
 Save the water for the many uses detailed later on.

-After the first 7 days and then once a week after that, give it a 2-day break from the water dish to keep it happy.
+After the first seven days and then once a week after that, give it a two day break from the water dish to keep it happy.
 And an entire week once a month without any water at all.
 Use the same day and same week every month to make it easy.
 Just drain the dish and leave the Rose of Jericho plant to dry out on the pebbles.
 For long breaks, place the dried plant in a paper bag or small cardboard box and store in a cool, dark dry place like a closet or cupboard where it won’t get squished

 Note: This plant is possibly toxic to animals so be careful that way.